2013 Valdresekspressen hijacking: Investigation and judicial proceedings

+In September 2014, the suspect died from injuries sustained when he jumped off a roof in prison.

 Reactions

 Following the triple homicide, there were reports of insults to other asylum-seekers living at the centre in Årdal, and the local affiliate of Nor-Way Bussekspress made an agreement with the centre operator that asylum-seekers would not travel on that route for a week, for the drivers' sake.
 Some demanded psychiatric screening of asylum-seekers.

 On the afternoon of 16 November 2013, Prime Minister Erna Solberg visited Årdal and laid down flowers and lit candles to commemorate the victims of the triple homicide.

 The police were criticised for taking so long to reach the scene; there have been calls for a national minimum standard response time and other changes.
 On 16 November the Norwegian Broadcasting Corporation published a report by the district police chief, Ronny Iden.

 2003 hijacking

 An earlier hijacking on the Valdresekspressen took place on 16 February 2003; a 26-year-old Ethiopian man killed the driver, 39-year-old Audun Bøland, and wounded some of the 34 passengers.
 He had previously killed an asylum-seeker at an asylum centre in Fagernes.